jrroosevelt/VS2PCG/Card clarifications M-Z.md

 ^(Source: Rule insert)

 ---
 Scenario: An enemy character is Proteus' host.
-I recruit Dar
+I recruit Dark Phoenix and remove Keywords from the game.

-Q: If an enemy character is Proteus's host and I recruit DP, and i remove the keywords, the host will still has +10/+10 and ranged and the super power correct?
-Because Proteus is not in game, he was removed, and the +10/+10 and ranged are not in a keyword in the host.
-Correct?
-Because Proteus "reality warping" has been already activated when Proteus was recruited and then is not in play anymore.
+Q: Does the +10/+10 remain on the character because Proteus' "reality warping" has been already activated when Proteus was recruited and then is not in play anymore?

+A:

 # [Punisher](http://vs.tcgbrowser.com/images/cards/big/def-018.jpg)
 *Set: The Defenders*